The weekend of Friday, Jan. 31 – depart Sunday Feb. 2, 2025 will be the

 (Yup, in 2023 one woman left the huge bottle of juice at home in her fridge.)

-Where we will meet to eat Sunday morning might be announced at the official pre-trip meeting (and last chance to sign up for the trip) . . .date / time winter quarter to be determined.
+Where we will meet to eat Sunday morning might be announced at the official pre-trip meeting (and last chance to sign up for the trip) . . .
+Saturday, Jan.
+25 BUT it would be best to not wait until that late to sign up.

 Because many students on the trip choose to stay overnight